Liveaboard Diving in Moluccas

 What to Expect On a Moluccas Liveaboard

 In the northern region of the Moluccas, the seasons resemble those of the rest of Indonesia, with a dry season from April until November.
-For either region, it is best advised to visit during dry season, although certain areas of the wet season in either region still remain fairly dry.
+For either region, it is best advised to visit during the dry season, although certain areas of the wet season in either region still remain fairly dry.

-The entire region is known as the coral triangle and for good reason.
-The fantastically healthy reefs support some of the highest ever recorded numbers of both coral and fish species, and new species are still being discovered.
-So much has yet to be explored, that many liveaboards even offer the possibility of custom itineraries so that new and incredible dive sites can be discovered.
+The entire region is known as the coral triangle, and for good reason.
+The fantastically healthy reefs support some of the highest-ever recorded numbers of both coral and fish species and new species are still being discovered.
+So much has yet to be explored that many liveaboards even offer the possibility of custom itineraries so that new and incredible dive sites can be discovered.